-In July 2018 Mylan Pharmaceuticals Inc. filed a petition with the U.S. Patent Trial and Appeal Board seeking inter partes review of our U.S. Patent No. 8,399,514 (the '514 Patent).
+In July 2018 Mylan Pharmaceuticals Inc. filed a petition with the U.S. Patent Trial and Appeal Board (PTAB) seeking inter partes review of our U.S. Patent No. 8,399,514 (the '514 Patent).
 The '514 Patent includes claims covering the treatment of MS with 480 mg of dimethyl fumarate per day as provided for in our TECFIDERA label.
-On February 6, 2019, the U.S. Patent Trial and Appeal Board instituted inter partes review of the '514 Patent.
+On February 6, 2019, the PTAB instituted inter partes review of the '514 Patent (the "Mylan IPR").
+Thereafter, the PTAB granted the petition of Sawai USA, Inc. and Sawai Pharmaceutical Co.
+Ltd. and joined them as petitioners in the Mylan IPR.
+A hearing has been scheduled for November 2019.